 The Wilcox study also found that more than 70% women are in their fertile window before day 10 or after day 17.1

 This can be owing to the length of your period.
-For instance, if it ends by the third day, it is possible that there are hormonal changes in your body that trigger ovulation to occur on the tenth day.
-There can be other physiological causes, like delay in release of or dearth of any of the sex hormones, or psychological causes like stress.
+For instance, if it ends by day 3, it is possible that hormonal changes in your body that trigger ovulation to occur on day 10.
+There can be other physiological causes, like lack of sex hormones or their delayed release.
+There can be psychological causes like stress too.

 Finding The Fertile Window

-Among the 70 percent women whose fertile windows range between Day 10 and Day 22, the Wilcox study also found a pattern between the cycle length and the estimated fertile window in at least 50 percent of the cases:
+Among the 70% women whose fertile windows range between day 10 and day 22, the Wilcox study also found a pattern between the cycle length and the estimated fertile window in at least half the cases.

 |Cycle Length||Fertile Window|